devomid/jajisha/README.md

 * Location-dependent discovery
 * Navigation targets
 * Map positioning
+* Device heading information

 ---

 ## ➕ Community Contributions

-Users can add public toilets to the map.
+Users can add public toilets to the shared map.

-A contribution can include information used to help other users understand the location and its facilities.
+Toilet records can contain information about the location and its facilities, allowing the application to function as a community-maintained source of public toilet information.

-The underlying architecture treats toilet locations as user-generated domain data rather than static application content.

 ---

-## ⭐ Ratings
+## ⭐ Multi-Dimensional Ratings

-Toilets can be evaluated across multiple characteristics rather than relying only on a single overall score.
+Toilets are evaluated across multiple characteristics rather than relying only on one overall score.

 The rating system includes dimensions such as: